qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/property_behavior.rst

 ::

     var a = new A();
     a.setA(a.getA()); // changeA fired (first set)
     a.setA(a.getA()); // changeA NOT fired (every other set)

 .. _pages/property_features/behavior#history:

 History
 =======
 An interesting point about this behavior is the history of it.
-It was introduced with qooxdoo 1.2 and is since that initial 1.2 release in every release included.
+It was introduced with qooxdoo 0.8 and is since that initial 0.8 release in every release included.
-The behavior in the 0.7 legacy branch is different.
+The behavior in 0.7 was different.
 It does not fire a change event when setting the init value, which is the correct and expected behavior.

 .. _pages/property_features/behavior#why_not_just_change_it_back_as_it_was: